 Overview

-An electroencephalogram is a painless test that records electrical patterns in your brain called brain waves.
+An electroencephalogram (EEG) is a noninvasive test that records electrical patterns in your brain.
 The test is used to help diagnose conditions such as seizures, epilepsy, head injuries, dizziness, headaches, brain tumors and sleeping problems.
 It can also be used to confirm brain death.

 The billions of nerve cells in your brain produce very small electrical signals that form patterns called brain waves.
-About 20 small electrodes (wires) are attached to your head with special glue.
-These electrodes pick up your brain waves and send them to an EEG machine.
-The machine amplifies the signals and records them in a wave pattern either on graph paper or on a computer screen (Figure 1).
+During an EEG, small electrodes and wires are attached to your head.
+The electrodes detect your brain waves and the EEG machine amplifies the signals and records them in a wave pattern on graph paper or a computer screen (Fig. 1).

-Standard EEG recording is done in the office and usually lasts an hour.
+- Standard EEG recording is done in the office and usually lasts an hour.
 You may be asked to do a sleep-deprived EEG, which requires you to have only 4 hours of sleep.
 Abnormal brain waves may appear when the body is stressed or fatigued.
-This exam usually takes 2-3 hours.
+This exam usually takes 2 to 3 hours.
 You will be given specific instructions regarding food, drink, and medications that may need to be avoided.

 Who performs the test?